mongodb/terraform-provider-mongodbatlas/website/docs/r/project_invitation.html.markdown

 * `expires_at` - Timestamp in ISO 8601 date and time format in UTC when the invitation expires.
 Users have 30 days to accept an invitation.
 * `invitation_id` - Unique 24-hexadecimal digit string that identifies the invitation in Atlas.
 * `inviter_username` - Atlas user who invited `username` to the project.

+See the [MongoDB Atlas Administration API](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#operation/inviteOneMongoDBCloudUserToJoinOneProject) documentation for more information.

 ## Import